joaovictorino/microservices-election/README.md

 ````

 After executed, SQL Server table will be created, and then execute ````dotnet run````.
 Access https://localhost:7193/swagger/index.html and test, trying to vote.
-There is others branch inside this repository with more advanced examples of microservices using the election case.
+There is others branchs inside this repository with more advanced examples of microservices using the election study case.